 Interest in staycations has skyrocketed, leaving a quarter of Brits unable to book a holiday

 If you’re set on going away this year, you’ve got to get in there quick!
-Interest in UK staycations has nearly quadrupled since the beginning of the year and is 62% higher than in 2020.
+Interest in UK staycations is 10 times higher than the beginning of the year and is 102% higher than in 2020.
 As a result, it’s expected only one-fifth of rooms will be available in July.
 In August and September, most venues will be fully booked and unable to meet surplus demand.
 This will leave a quarter of Brits unable to go on a staycation.